lewis-Dimun/green_fashion_score/README.md

 | ADMIN | admin@example.com | Admin123! | `/dashboard` management UI |
 | USER  | user@example.com  | User123!  | `/survey` questionnaire UI |

-- Admin users are redirected to the management dashboard where survey content can be reviewed.
+- Admin accounts land on the management dashboard to maintain survey content, review submissions, and access portfolio analytics.
-- User accounts are redirected to the survey experience.
-Attempting to access an admin area results in an "Access denied" page.
+- User accounts land on their personal dashboard (`/dashboard`) where they can review scores while `/survey` remains available for edits.

 ## Seeding & Content

-- `prisma/seed.ts` parses `Resultados Green Fashion Score.xlsx` (pillars/questions/options) and upserts demo users.
-Update the XML payload inside the seed file or extend the parser to ingest other inputs.
+- `prisma/seed.ts` ingests the editable XML file at `prisma/data/initial-survey.xml` and upserts demo users.
-- Re-run `npm run db:seed` whenever seeded data needs to be refreshed.
+- Update or replace the XML document to evolve pillars, questions, and options, then run `npm run db:seed` to refresh the catalog.

 ## Available Scripts